-a nonprofit organization dedicated to educating, inspiring, and empowering Christian discipleship.
-We equip and train young men on our campus, develop business discipleship platforms, and serve local church communities.
+A nonprofit organization dedicated to educating, inspiring, and empowering Christian discipleship, we equip and train young men, develop business discipleship platforms, and serve the Church locally and globally.

 Guitar Building Class